simonw/datasette-render-markdown/README.md

 ## Usage

-You can explicitly list the columns you would like to treat as markdown using [plugin configuration](https://datasette.readthedocs.io/en/stable/plugins.html#plugin-configuration) in a `metadata.json` file.
+You can explicitly list the columns you would like to treat as Markdown using [plugin configuration](https://datasette.readthedocs.io/en/stable/plugins.html#plugin-configuration) in a `metadata.json` file.

-Add a `"datasette-render-markdown"` configuration block and use a `"columns"` key to list the columns you would like to treat as markdown values:
+Add a `"datasette-render-markdown"` configuration block and use a `"columns"` key to list the columns you would like to treat as Markdown values:

 ```json
 {